Sign Up Free

 Mining and staking concentration

-On the Ethereum side, Lido's share of staked ETH reached over 32% at its peak in late 2023 before community pressure and competition brought it down to roughly 24-25% by mid-2025.
+On the Ethereum side, Lido's share of staked ETH reached over 32% at its peak in late 2023 before community pressure and competition brought it down to roughly 24 to 25% by mid-2025.
 That is still the single largest staking entity by a significant margin, with Coinbase and Binance holding the next largest shares.
-As of early 2026, approximately 60% of all staked ETH is controlled by the top ten entities.

 None of this means these networks are broken.
 Mining pools are not monolithic entities (individual miners can switch pools), and staking concentration has actually improved in Ethereum's case.
 But the trend is worth understanding: economic gravity pulls toward concentration.
 Larger pools offer more predictable payouts.
 Larger staking services offer better liquidity.
 The same economies of scale that centralize traditional industries operate in crypto too.